-- 1. Disable the four DACn outputs. - Set the DAC output voltage equal to the voltage on the feedback node. - Enable the DAC. - 4.
-Read the voltage at the dc/dc output, which is connected to one of the VP1-3, VH, or VX1-4 pins. - 5.
-If necessary, modify the DACn output code up or down to adjust the dc/dc output voltage; otherwise, stop, because the target voltage has been reached. - 6.
+- 1. Disable the six DACn outputs. - Set the DAC output voltage equal to the voltage on the feedback node. - 3.
+Enable the DAC. - 4.
+Read the voltage at the dc-to-dc output, which is connected to one of the VP1 to VP4, VH, or VX1 to VX5 pins. - 5.
+If necessary, modify the DACn output code up or down to adjust the dc-to-dc output voltage; otherwise, stop because the target voltage has been reached. - 6.
 Set the DAC output voltage to a value that alters the supply output by the required amount (for example, $\pm 5\%$). - 7.
 Repeat from Step 4.

-Steps 1 to 3 ensure that when the DACn output buffer is turned on it has little effect on the dc/dc output.
+Step 1 to Step 3 ensure that when the DACn output buffer is turned on, it has little effect on the dc-to-dc output.
 The DAC output buffer is designed to power up without glitching by first powering up the buffer to follow the pin voltage.
 It does not drive out onto the pin at this time.
-Once the output buffer is properly enabled, the buffer input is switched over to the DAC, and the output stage of the buffer is turned on.
+Once the output buffer is properly enabled, the buffer input is switched over to the DAC and the output stage of the buffer is turned on.
 Output glitching is negligible.